vcuspinera/Canada_response_covid/README.md

 ## Overview

-> “Our message to Canadians is clear: to every worker and business, in every province and territory, we have your back and we will get through this together.”
+> <span style='color:black'>“Our message to Canadians is clear: to every worker and business, in every province and territory, we have your back and we will get through this together.”</span>
 > _<span style='color:gray; text-shadow: 0px 0px 30px pink'>— Justin Trudeau, Prime Minister of Canada</span>_

 The idea of this project was born on March 2020, when the Prime Minister of Canada, Justin Trudeau, announced a series of policies to help Canadians cope with the COVID-19.
 While the first announcement on **March 11th, 2020** outlined [Canada’s whole-of-government response to COVID-19 outbreak](https://youtu.be/YunI2PNZKxg), posterior press conferences on [March 13th](https://www.youtube.com/watch?v=u70pUm7xHo0&t) and [March 27th](https://youtu.be/1o-tV0A87l8), the Prime Minister announced a stimulus package would be addressed to those affected by the pandemic amongst whom small businesses and employees.